AnchorFree

 AnchorFree is an internet privacy and security company that provides businesses and consumers with advanced technologies to enable secure and private web browsing.
 The company's flagship product is Hotspot Shield, a popular virtual private network (VPN) service and the top-grossing app for productivity in the Apple App Store.
-The company is led by David Gorodyansky, who founded the firm in 2005 together with his friend Eugene Malobrodsky.
+The company is led by David Gorodyansky, who founded the firm in 2005 with his friend Eugene Malobrodsky.
 AnchorFree is headquartered in Redwood City, California, with offices in Ukraine and Russia.
 Its most recent fundraising round in 2018 brought in $295 million, bringing total funding to $358 million.

+Aura, an Israeli-founded cybersecurity company (via parent Pango Group), acquired AnchorFree in 2020 through its purchase of Pango, integrating Hotspot Shield, Betternet, VPN 360, HexaTech and TouchVPN into its all-in-one digital safety platform.

+Headquartered in Boston with strong Israeli roots, Pango was established in Israel in 2017.
+Aura provides AI-powered identity protection, antivirus, and VPN services to millions worldwide.

 Platforms and users

-The company works with a “freemium” model and provides free software with general features and a paid version with certain enhanced features, such as virtual server locations, improved speeds, unlimited bandwidth, and 24/7 live support.
-The Software is backed by AnchorFree's Hydra technology.
+The company works with a 'freemium' model and provides free software with general features and a paid version with certain enhanced features, such as virtual server locations, improved speeds, unlimited bandwidth, and 24/7 live support.
+Aura Premium unlocks unlimited bandwidth.
+The software is backed by AnchorFree's Hydra technology.